jones58/typespotting/README.md

     - In sketching out the site, I made several choices:
         - Base the scoring system on 300 minus the time in seconds since the game begins.
 This would keep the UI clean and give a simple scoring system - each photo out of the twenty would take 10 seconds or less for the user to guess, or they'd get a negative score.
           - Extra minus points (5) for clicking the wrong place.
         - Make all the images square and design for mobile first.
 Hence the position of the design in the centre of the page.
 Desktop users could enjoy the negative space and bold colours of my ten colour schemes.
-    -

-- If I were to keep going and make this game more complicated, I would:
-  - introduce other fonts so it could become a learning tool for budding graphic and web designers.
-I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly when it comes to advertising and its power.
-(Everything is architecture, everyone an architect!)[https://twitter.com/archiworkers/status/1033716642990186498]
+        - Make text aligned to horizontal axis, for easy button placement.
+Then the buttons invisible (use border solid to help place them maybe)

 TODO :